 When you move to Australia, you’ll need to organise temporary, short-term accommodation so you have somewhere to stay while you get settled and find your feet.
-It’s a good idea to book something for four to six weeks as this gives you time to explore, decide which suburbs you like, find a school for your kids and get the majority of your moving admin sorted out.
-There are serviced apartments, holiday rentals at holiday parks, short-term house rentals and a wide range of holiday accommodation to choose from.
+It’s a good idea to book a short stay apartment or house for four to six weeks as this gives you time to explore, decide which suburbs you like, find a school for your kids and get the majority of your moving admin sorted out.
+There are short stay serviced apartments, short term rentals at holiday parks, short-term house rentals and a wide range of holiday homes and accommodation to choose from in Australia.

 This post contains some affiliate links.

-Why do you need a short-term property rental?
+Why do you need a short-term property rental in Australia?